pulumi/docs/content/blog/pulumi-insights-2/index.md

 ## Infrastructure Account Scanning

 We are excited to introduce Infrastructure Account Scanning (IAS).
 IAS fundamentally transforms Pulumi Cloud into a rich Asset Management and Insights platform that brings all of the Pulumi Insights capabilities to your entire infrastructure.
 With IAS, Pulumi can scan your entire infrastructure, even resources that are not IaC managed, and keep them up to date with any changes.
-This enables you to leverage all of the Insights 2.0 tools like, the Resource Explorer with Resource Structure Graphs, Pulumi CrossGruard with Auto Remediation and the Policy Violations Explorer, and the User Customizable Dashboard to manage your entire infrastructure.
+This enables you to leverage all of the Insights 2.0 tools like the Resource Explorer with Resource Structure Graphs, Pulumi CrossGuard with Auto Remediation and the Policy Violations Explorer, and the User Customizable Dashboard to manage your entire infrastructure.

 IAS leverages the rich ecosystem of Pulumi Platform Providers to discover and read your resources independently of whether they have been moved to IaC.